willstepp/writings/joseph-the-son/jts-notes.md

 (3000) 2: Going home with Jacob, speak with mother, invitation to fall festival.
 Flirtations.
 Car broken down, something simple but out of price range to fix.
 Jacob offers to fix.
 Drives it back to his place.
 “What a kind-hearted man.”

 (4000) 3: At work on Jacob’s farm Tearing up garden.
 Preparing for festival.
 Jacob at work on car for Beth.
 Fight with Jesse (calls him bastard boy).
-“Proud of you.”
-You did good today, I’m proud of you.
-Gives pocket knife here.
-Tell no one.

 (4000) 4: Cornucopia: Drives car.
 Meet youth minister and wife, apple bobbing, pumpkin rolling, apple cider.
 Minister Jacob moved to help Joseph’s family.
 Margaret weeps out loud.

 (4000) 5: At work on Jacob’s farm, the dead chickens found.
 Other boys absent.
 Asked to find culprit.
 Invitation to dinner.
+You did good today, I’m proud of you.
+Gives pocket knife here.
+Tell no one.
+Maybe it will come in handy.

 (4000) 6: Dinner with Jacob, dancing with mother, argument with grandpa.
 Sent to bed, making noise (telling stories about their father, a sailor), grandfather whips Lizzie.
 Joseph cleans room.

 (4000) 7: Hunting for clues with Lizzie on Jacob’s farm.
 Uses knife for something.
 Onto road.
 Back home, grandpa takes to feed horses, Joseph breaks fence.
 “We’ll fix it tomorrow.”
 “You’re old enough for this now.”
 Grandpa gives rusty pocket knife.
 Joseph rises in the night and buries Jacob’s new knife forever.
-Looks up at the stars, Jupiter.
+Looks up at the stars, imagines what it must be like on Jupiter (unnamed).

 PART TWO:

 (3000) 8: Car breaks down.
 Something more serious this time.
 Jacob comes over to take a look.
 Will cost more to fix than the car is worth.
-Offers to take her to work until it is fixed.
+“With the money we have raised we can buy you a new car also.”
 Joseph sees Jacob kissing his mother.
 Becomes angry.
 Mother tells hims his father is not coming back.

 (4000) 9: Joseph and Lizzie track down the dog in the old barn in a field.
 The boys are there already, preparing to hang it.
 Joseph tries to stop them.
 Fights Jesse with non-resistance.
 They save the dog.
 Are told Jacob paid them to do it.